Benefits for Certificate Graduates

 About the Certificate

 The Certificate is a joint offering by the Professional Writing Program in the Department of English and the Department of Communication.
 It is a popular option for anyone seeking academic credentials and will qualify graduates to compete for jobs involving writing or communication or for advancement opportunities at their current places of employment.
 See here for more information on Certificate requirements and Certificate courses.

 We offer our students opportunities to develop credentials that will position them to compete for new writing and communication careers or qualify for internal promotions.

 It’s possible to complete all the Certificate courses online, but many students also choose to take both online and face-to-face courses to complete their Certificate.

-Applications for the Certificate program are accepted year-round, and students can begin coursework at the start of the spring, summer, or fall semesters.
+Applications deadlines for fall admission are December 15 (early decision) and April 15 of each year.
+However some students choose to begin coursework at the start of spring, summer, or fall semesters.

 What is the typical Certificate student like?